Koh Lao Liang

 When to Visit

-The Gulf of Thailand coast experiences its wet season from October through December, making January through September the ideal window for Koh Lao Liang.
+Koh Lao Liang is on the Andaman coast (Trang province).
+The wet season runs May through October, making November through April the ideal window for a visit.
 Rock climbing conditions are best during the drier months when cliff faces aren’t slippery from recent rain.

 What to Know